Mariusrik/PG4300-grp10/README.md

   ```

 * **Validation**
-All models has been given validations.
+All models have been given validations.
 These focus on a width specter of validations, from length and uniqueness to format and confirmation.
-Example on this is:
+Most of these has also been tested with models testing.
+Example of this validation is:
 ```
 class Book < ApplicationRecord
   ...